SagarBehara13/DeDonate/README.md

 * Data from the Blockchain is then displayed on DeDonate.
 * Users all over the DeDonate can view requests.
 * If the users(Donars) find the request valid they can pay for the required help and in return they will be getting token based on the amount of donation through DeDonate.
-* Once the funding is raised, the fundraising will be halted and further distribution of tokens by DeDonate will be stoped.
+* Once the funding is raised, the fundraising will be halted and further distribution of tokens by DeDonate will be stopped.
 <br><br>

 <h2 align="center">Home page</h2>